 What is astigmatism?

-- Problems with focusing and seeing finer details
+- Problems with focusing and seeing details at any distance

 - Blurred vision

 Astigmatism can be diagnosed during a general eye exam by:

 - A visual acuity test to measure vision at distances

 - A refraction test to determine the correct prescription for glasses